 If you are wondering what feature creep is, chances are that you have experienced it, possibly without even realizing it.

 Here is how it usually goes.
-The first version of the project was clear, user-friendly, and simple.
-But several iterations later, when you reflect on all the new requirements and internal feedback - you are now staring at something straight out of the “Where is Waldo?” book.
+The first version of the project was clear, user-friendly, and had a simple design.
+But several iterations later, when you reflect on all the new requirements and internal feedback, you're now staring at something straight out of the “Where is Waldo?” book.

 How did this happen?
 How could you not have noticed that more and more features are “creeping” on you?
-That is exactly why it is so dangerous as you do not realize that it is happening...until it is already too late.
+That's exactly why it's so dangerous as you don't realize that it's happening... until it is already too late.

 “A designer knows he has achieved perfection not when there is nothing more to add, but when there is nothing left to take away.”
 Antoine de Saint-Exupéry